camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 ```shell
 kubectl scale deployment camunda-operate --replicas=1
 ```
-Check the log, and verify if Operate is up and running.
+Check the log and verify if Operate is up and running.